chrisburnell/chrisburnell.com/about.md

 redirect_from: /me.html

 title: About Me
-description: My name is <span class="canada"Chris Burnell</span>, and I’m a Canadian User Interface Developer living in London, UK.
+description: My name is <span class="canada">Chris Burnell</span>, and I’m a Canadian User Interface Developer living in London, UK.
 ---

 <figure>